viocost/cute-set/readme.md

 Given "universe" *x* returns *self* complement *x* or basically *x* difference *self*

+#### subsetGenerator()
+Returns a subset generator.
+Call generator.next() to get next subset.
+Generator will deplete once all subsets are yielded.
+No length limit.

+#### permutationGenerator()
+Returns permutation generator.
+Call generator.next() to get next permutation.
+Generator will deplete once all permutations are yielded.
+No length limit.

 #### powerSet()
 Generates and returns a *set* of all subsets of itself.
 Length of self is limited by 21 elements